Lecrapouille/zipper/README.md

 #### Constructor

 - Constructor without password and replace `ziptest.zip` if already present.
-The new zip archive is dummy.
+The new zip archive is empty.

 ```c++
 Zipper zipper("ziptest.zip", Zipper::openFlags::Overwrite);